-According to the EPA, transportation and electricity—two essential functions for most businesses—produce over half of greenhouse gas emissions (GHG) in the U.S. Both are great places to start if you’re looking to mitigate your GHG emissions, but did you know that emissions are about more than what comes out of an exhaust pipe or a smokestack?
+According to the U.S. EPA, transportation and electricity—two essential functions for most businesses—produce over half of greenhouse gas emissions (GHG emissions) in the U.S. Both are great places to start if you’re looking to mitigate your GHG emissions, but did you know that emissions are about more than what comes out of an exhaust pipe or a smokestack?

 If you honestly care about sustainability, you must measure and track your carbon emissions before attempting to reduce your carbon footprint.
 But you have to look across your entire business, and emissions scopes—often colloquially referred to as “scope emissions” or scope 1, 2, and 3—help you bucket or break down your emissions sources and behaviors.

 While emissions scopes might seem confusing at first, they actually help you create a GHG inventory by identifying your total emissions or how much CO2e you emit based on everything it takes for your business to operate.

 The Greenhouse Gas Protocol (GHG Protocol) divides emissions into three scopes: